xulabs/aitom/README.md

 sh build.sh
 ```
 # About us
-## Xulab at Carnegie Mellon Univeristy Computational Biology Department
+## Xulab at Carnegie Mellon University Computational Biology Department
-Code and data for projects developped at Xu Lab
+Code and data for projects developed at Xu Lab

 The research related to the code and data can be found at http://cs.cmu.edu/~mxu1